• Skip to primary navigation

 How Long to Marinate Pork Chops

-Can you marinate Pork Chops to long?
+Can you marinate Pork Chops too long?

 We recommend an instant read food thermometer to make sure your meat is safe to consume.

-Can You Freeze this Marinade?
+Can I Freeze this Marinade?

 To use, place the pork chops in the refrigerator overnight to completely thaw.
 Grill as directed.